garymar2007/GalacticTrading/README.md

 - input2.txt - another valid input file for the test with different queries;
   - The output file will be generated as output2.txt;
 - invalid-input.txt - an invalid input file for the test with invalid intergalactic units;
-  - The output file will be generated as output3.txt, as well as an exception will be thrown.;
+  - The output file will be generated as output3.txt with "Unknown unit of metal in query", as well as an exception will be thrown.;
 ```